For more on this topic, check out the full Simplify or Winter Activities collection

 Months passed and slowly we began returning to a few activities.

 One evening after school, horseback riding lessons, a few errands, dinner, and homework, I told Mady that it was soon time to get ready for bed.
 She instantly broke down sobbing “I just want to play” she cried.

 I was shocked!
 Our day had been full, but it was all pretty fun.
 No one had any meltdowns, I didn’t ask them to do any chores, there were no sibling arguments, overall it was just a nice, busy day.

 I took some time to reflect on everything that was going on and look at the situation as a whole…….

 I believe that play time is incredibly important!
 However, it often gets traded, or even skipped, for “experiences”.
 But our kids are young, and they only have one childhood.

 Looking back before the injury, our life was pretty full and play time was squeezed in throughout the evenings and weekends.
 But when our life changed, they were able to focus on this important part of their childhood.

 I’m thankful that my three are some of the most imaginative and creative children I have ever met!
 When they play, it often can take 15-30 min, or more, to just set the scene.
 They set up villages, their little people or characters often have little animal pets, they have vehicles, they set up roads that lead to stores, schools, parks, and more.
 So when my kids play, they need a lot of time.

 Since that night when Mady cried, I have made a very intentional effort to keep our schedules less hectic.
-Occasionally family commitments force us out and about more than we like, but very quickly we go back to making sure that we spend more time at home than we do away.
+Occasionally family commitments force us out and about more than we like (especially around the holidays!), but very quickly we go back to making sure that we spend more time at home than we do away.

 As a result I have found several benefits, although I’m sure there are many more: